tigawanna/crowd-polling/README.md

 GROUP BY value;
 ```

-please do't break it as it's just a proof of concept put together ina an afternoon
+please do't break it as it's just a proof of concept put together in an afternoon

+todo list
+- add profanity filters
+- add authentication for more accurate votes
+- add other kinds of voting like multiple choice